Filed Date: Dec. 12, 2000

 Clearinghouse coding complete

 The case is essentially a continuation of Kosilek v.
-Nelson.
-This case can be found in the Clearinghouse here.
+Nelson, which can be found in the Clearinghouse here.
 In Kosilek v.
-Nelson, the same plaintiff filed pro se a lawsuit against the Sheriff of the Bristol County and the Commissioner of Massachusetts Department of Corrections in the U.S. District Court for the District of Massachusetts under the same allegations of failure to provide medical services for the inmate's GD.
-The Court in Kosilek v.
+Nelson, the same plaintiff filed pro se a lawsuit against the Sheriff of the Bristol County and the Commissioner of Massachusetts Department of Corrections in the U.S. District Court for the District of Massachusetts under the same allegations of failure to provide medical services for the incarcerated person’s GD.
+The court in Kosilek v.
 Nelson (Judge Mark Wolf) ruled that the plaintiff's GD constituted serious medical need, which was not adequately treated, but nevertheless stated that the Commissioner of the DOC was not liable for constitutional violations because there was no deliberate indifference to the medical needs of the plaintiff, but said that the Commissioner was then on notice and will provide adequate treatment for the plaintiff's need.
 Kosilek v.
 Maloney, 221 F. Supp.
 2d 156 (D. Mass.
 2002).
 No injunction, or any other action by the DOC was ordered.
 The decision in that case bears substantial influence on the outcome of the present case.

 The present case was stayed August 7, 2001, until the resolution of the aforementioned case.
-The Court (Judge Mark Wolf) then issued several other orders, maintaining stay and requesting the parties to inform the court if the stay should be lifted and why.
+The court (Judge Mark Wolf) then issued several other orders, maintaining the stay and requesting the parties to inform the court if the stay should be lifted and why.
 Subsequently, over several years, the plaintiff and the defendants filed several status reports on whether the claim should be dismissed.

-On June 6, 2005, the plaintiff and the Correctional Medical Services entered a stipulation of dismissal, dismissing the claims against them without prejudice and costs and waiving right of appeal.
-On July 1, 2005, the University of Massachusetts Medical School and its medical officers entered into a similar stipulation of dismissal with the plaintiff, dismissing all the claims without prejudice and costs and waiving right of appeal.
+On June 6, 2005, the plaintiff and the Correctional Medical Services entered a stipulation of dismissal, dismissing the claims against it without prejudice and costs and waiving right of appeal.
+On July 1, 2005, the University of Massachusetts Medical School and its medical officers entered into a similar stipulation of dismissal with the plaintiff, dismissing all the claims against them without prejudice and costs and waiving right of appeal.

 On July 15, 2005, the plaintiff filed an amended complaint, alleging inadequate medical care for the plaintiff's GD, against the Commissioner of the DOC and various employees and officers of the DOC.
 The complaint specified that after the decision in Kosilek v.
 Nelson, the plaintiff had received treatment for GD from medical practitioners, including hormone therapy, and had been evaluated and recommended for sex reassignment surgery, but the DOC had interfered with the treatment by denying her the surgery and hiring its own medical practitioners, who did not recommend the surgery.
 The plaintiff sought injunctive relief, enjoining the defendants to provide her with adequate medical care for her GD based on the recommendations of medical practitioners, including sex reassignment surgery.
 The plaintiff was now represented by private counsel and also sought an award of attorney's fees.